BayajidAlam/matt-mons-client/README.md

    - Use the predefined user accounts for testing:
      - **Super Admin:**
-       - User ID: SA00001
+       - User ID:
-       - Password: 123456
+       - Password:
      - **Admin:**
-       - User ID: A00001
-       - Password: 123456
-     - **Driver:**
-       - User ID: D00001
-       - Password: 123456
-     - **Helper:**
-       - User ID: H00001
+       - User ID:
-       - Password: 123456
+       - Password:

 5. **Explore Features:**

    - Navigate through the dashboard to access different features:
-     - Manage Vehicles, Drivers, and Helpers.
-     - Plan Trips and record expenses.
-     - Use the real-time collaborative chat system.
-     - View reports and analytics for insights.

 6. **Animation with Framer Motion:**

    - Experience smooth and interactive animations integrated with Framer Motion.